Integration considerations

 For expanding existing use cases

-If you are already live with a vehicle-only managed charging use case, consider following a phased approach for charger expansion that balances overall implementation effort, risk and reduces time-to-value.
-Each phase below naturally builds on the last.
+If you're already live with vehicle-only managed charging, consider a phased rollout.
+Each phase builds on the previous one.

-Phase 1: Introduce charger linking as an optional reliability boost
+Phase 1: Optional charger linking for better reliability

-• Target: All existing users who have already linked a vehicle.
+• Target: Existing users who have already linked a vehicle.

-• Approach: Add charger linking in your app as an optional enhancement (see UX Recommendations - Example B)
+• Approach: Add charger linking as an optional step.
+See Example B: Optional charger linking.

 • Approach:

-• Update program eligibility screens and decision rules to allow incapable vehicles to be linked when accompanied with a compatible charger.
+• Update eligibility rules to allow incapable vehicles when paired with a compatible charger

-• Enable the relevant brands for linking within your app AND through the Enode Dashboard.
+• Enable the relevant brands in your app and the Enode Dashboard

 Copy linkSupported features